by Isabelle Hannah

 See Snowdonia from the saddle.
 Again, whether you are a complete beginner or competent rider – there are lots of riding stables based in North Wales that provide a range of options for you.
 Join in on group pony trekking and full day mountain rides or simply visit the stables to learn all about horse care.

 A trip to Snowdonia wouldn’t be complete without walking up Snowdon – the highest mountain in England and Wales.
 Aside from Snowdon, Welsh 3000s are a group of 15 peaks in Snowdonia that all have an ascent above 3000 ft.
 For a challenge, walk up Y Garn via Devil’s Kitchen or dare to complete Crib Goch, which is often referred to as a ‘knife-edged’ arête.
 There are also many family-friendly walking routes in North Wales waiting to be discovered or check out our top 8 Snowdonia walks for more adventure inspiration.

 With amazing activities, enough fun-filled day trips to last a year, along with coastline and countryside to explore, mountains to trek or boats to ride.
 Snowdonia always delivers whether it be golf, fishing or just relaxing on a beach; you can do it all!
-To explore more about exactly what Snowdonia can offer you during your getaway to North Wales visit our Snowdonia cottages today.
+To explore more about exactly what Snowdonia can offer you during your getaway to North Wales visit our Snowdonia accommodation today.

 Comments are closed.